pran-7-5/eco_style/README.md

 schemes
 --------------------------------------------------------------------------------------------

+No need for capital and cities.
+5G and satellite internet is already here. disperse the crowd

+wheat, rice, pulses can be bought only. rest grow on your own.

+satellite land allocatiion, same for each person

 gov has no buisness in buisness. convert all gov manufacturing and service to private

 reduction of pol muscle and fire and vehicles speed.